 Considering inputs received during public comment periods and other procedures for community input; and

-Development of recommendations on changes to the IANA Statement of Work, to IANA performance.
+Development of recommendations on changes to the IANA Statement of Work, to IANA Functions Operator performance.

 The IANA Function Review will be a high-intensity project and all members selected are expected to participate actively in the work of the IANA Function Review Team.